sine2pi/Adaptive-Transformer/README.md

 --Regularization for Rotation Matrix: Add a regularization term to the loss function to encourage the rotation matrix to remain orthogonal during training. done

 Combined Rotary, Orthogonally Initialized, and Givens Rotation Matrices: This component integrates rotary embeddings, an orthogonally initialized rotation matrix, and Givens rotation matrices.
 This robust combination provides stable and effective positional embeddings, enhancing the model's capacity to represent positional information accurately.
-The integration helps capture dependencies and relationships within the feature space through rotational symmetry.
+The integration helps capture dependencies and relationships within the feature space through rotational symmetry. done

 ### Rotation Block Output